The Future of Augmented Reality: AR, Metaverse & eCommerce

 Here’s a fun game before we start: Have you googled the word “shark” lately?
-No, we’re not asking this just because we’ve recently rewatched Spielberg’s Jaws.
+No, I’m not asking this just because I’ve recently rewatched Spielberg’s Jaws.
 Google has a little augmented reality surprise if you do so: When you google certain animals, you will see a card that says, “Meet a life-sized [animal] up close”.
 There’s even a “View in your space” option!
 Don’t you want to know how a great white shark would look in your kitchen?

 Okay, but seriously why Augmented Reality?

 The most obvious advantage of employing AR technologies in eCommerce is that it allows customers to try the products virtually.
 The other advantages benefits accessibility and portability: You need a smartphone or, in some cases, special AR glasses.

 So how can eCommerce stores use augmented technologies?

 Let’s take a look at how AR can help eCommerce.

 You can never know how a jacket will look on you for sure unless you try it on.
 However, this was not a possibility with online shopping for quite some time.
 In the old times, online shopping usually went down like this: You’d see a jacket on some online store and decide it looks amazing on the model and order it.
 It’d arrive, and when you try it on, you’d see that it doesn’t suit you at all.
 So, you’d end up sending it back.
 All that time was wasted!
 Or there’s the scenario that you order nothing at all because you are not sure how it will look, and you don’t want to go through the trouble of sending it back in case it doesn’t suit you.
 The result?
 Lower conversion rates.